Azoxystrobin

-Azoxystrobin is the ISO common name for an organic compound that is used as a fungicide.
-It is a broad spectrum systemic active ingredient widely used in agriculture to protect crops from fungal diseases.
+Azoxystrobin is a broad spectrum systemic fungicide widely used in agriculture to protect crops from fungal diseases.
 It was first marketed in 1996 using the brand name Amistar and by 1999 it had been registered in 48 countries on more than 50 crops.
 In the year 2000 it was announced that it had been granted UK Millennium product status.

 History

 In 1977, academic research groups in Germany published details of two new antifungal antibiotics they had isolated from the basidiomycete fungus Strobilurus tenacellus.
 They named these strobilurin A and B but did not provide detailed structures, only data based on their high-resolution mass spectra, which showed that the simpler of the two had molecular formula C16H18O3.
 In the following year, further details including structures were published and a related fungicide, oudemansin A from the fungus Oudemansiella mucida, whose identity had been determined by X-ray crystallography, was disclosed.